 Master's Degree Admission Requirements

-- Conferred bachelor’s degree from an accredited university.
+- Conferred bachelor’s degree from a regionally accredited institution

 - Employment and/or access to a school where there is cooperation to conduct the master's

 program field study courses, and the California Administrative Performance Assessment

 (CalAPA) data collection, instructional coaching, and stakeholder interviews (as required

 by the Commission on Teacher Credentialing) with students, faculty, and staff, and

 - Applicants may be asked to submit additional documentation to satisfy this requirement